ladybug-tools/spider-2021/README.md

 * Of course many - if not all - the features you have enjoyed from previous releases will be added.

 As always with the Spider scripts,
-* you don't have to change your ways!
-All the previous releases will continue to be available.
+* You don't have to change your ways!
+All the previous releases continue to be available.
 Choose to work the way you want.
-* The code is so simple and easy to tweak it even runs is Discourse!
+* The code is so simple and easy to tweak it even runs in Discourse!

 And - as is so often the case with open source apps: